 As a faculty member a key part of supporting our students learning and success is ensuring that they understand the expectations of submitting their own authentic work in your course.
-There are some proactive ways to communicate these expectations, such as your syllabus or addressing students questions during class/office hours.
-You could even have a Student Conduct & Retention Coordinator give a presentation to your class about behavioral standards and academic expectations!
+There are some proactive ways to communicate these expectations, such as your syllabus or addressing students questions during class or office hours.
+You could even have a Student Conduct and Community Support Coordinator give a presentation to your class about behavioral standards and academic expectations!
 We all understand that being proactive does not always lead to the desired outcome.
-The bottomline is that when instructors communicate their expectations and students do not meet those expectations, you have a foundation to build on when you speak to students about potential misconduct.
+The bottom line is that when instructors communicate their expectations and students do not meet those expectations, you have a foundation to build on when you speak to students about potential misconduct.

 Whenever these incidents arise there is opportunity to approach them using a developmental lens with your students.
-For this reason we want to encourage instructors to report each instance of potential academic misconduct to the Student Conduct & Retention Coordinators (SCRCs).
-The SCRCs are here to help you navigate these situations.
+For this reason we want to encourage instructors to report each instance of potential academic misconduct to the Student Conduct and Community Support Coordinators (SCCSCs).
+The SCCSCs are here to help you navigate these situations.
 After reviewing the Academic Misconduct policy and process please take a look at the additional information provided that might help answer some of your initial questions.